paulbauriegel/bachelor-thesis-medical-imaging/3-Medical-Imaging.md

 ### Terminology of Computer Vision tasks

-*Segmentation* denotes the process of dividing a data set into parts based on defined rules [@Fisher.2004, p.
+*Segmentation* denotes the process of dividing a data set into parts based on defined rules [@Fisher.2005, p.
 229].
-In the context of computer vision the image segmentation implies the grouping of the image pixels into reasonable structures like edges or regions (Fisher 2004, p.
-117). <!--, the regions are also called segments (Concise CV, p.
+In the context of computer vision the image segmentation implies the grouping of the image pixels into reasonable structures like edges or regions [@Fisher.2005, p.
+117]. <!--, the regions are also called segments (Concise CV, p.
 167).
 Concise CV sees only regions as segmentation-->

-*Object recognition* is a closely related task with a definition focus on identifying one or more known objects in the image (Fisher 2004, p.
-172).
+*Object recognition* is a closely related task with a definition focus on identifying one or more known objects in the image [@Fisher.2005, p.
+172].
 If this process includes also the objects scene position, it is an object detection process.
 An generic *object detection system* is based on three steps.
 Initially the system performs a *localization* of *object candidates*.
 These candidates are commonly bounding boxes (<!-- source paper with link for prove that common -->).
-Bounding boxes are a special case of a region of interest (RoI) being the smallest rectangular frame around an object  (Fisher 2004, p.
-31).
+Bounding boxes are a special case of a region of interest (RoI) being the smallest rectangular frame around an object  [@Fisher.2005, p.
+31].
 In the second stage the boxes are mapped by an classification algorithm into sets of detected objects or rejected candidates.
-Which sets are finally used for evaluating the algorithms performance.
-(Concise CV, p.
-375) <!-- Whats is classification/Math -->
+Which sets are finally used for evaluating the algorithms performance. [@Klette.2014, p.
+375] <!-- Whats is classification/Math -->
 Using classification algorithms directly without a prior splitting in sub regions makes the detection of multiple objects within one image impossible.
 Using regions of interest has also two other advantages for the regarded use case.
-RoI do reduce the amount of computation needed and therefore improve the speed on larger images and these regions minimize the distractions for the classification algorithm (Fisher 2004, p.
-215).
+RoI do reduce the amount of computation needed and therefore improve the speed on larger images and these regions minimize the distractions for the classification algorithm [@Fisher.2005, p.
+215].

 As further explained in the previous chapter the image source for this use case have been high resolution scans and photography's with multiple relevant objects which are technical reasons to use object detection.
 From a physician point of view object detection is helpful to understand to focus reduce object shaking in a time series.
 Even tough segmentation can be applied afterwards, it might distract the analyst in this specific scenario.
 Therefore this paper uses an object detection system and will not focus on segmentation algorithms. <!--source + nicht gut durchgebründet, da use case unklar-->

 In general object recognition divides into two broader categories: instance recognition and class recognition.
-Instance recognition or instance-level recognition  is are technics to re-recognizing objects by abstracting different scaling, viewpoints, lightning and other aspects of the picture (Szeliski 2011, p.685).
-Commonly these algorithms classify using viewpoint-invariant 2D features (Vedaldi 2018, Szeliski 2011 p.685f).
+Instance recognition or instance-level recognition  is are technics to re-recognizing objects by abstracting different scaling, viewpoints, lightning and other aspects of the picture [@Szeliski.2011, p.685].
+Commonly these algorithms classify using viewpoint-invariant 2D features [@Vedaldi.2018, @Szeliski.2011 p.685f].
 This works pretty good to recognize popular buildings or known faces. <!--but for faces = limitation source Google Googles key point extraction-->
 Class recognition, also known as category-level or generic object recognition aims to solve more abstract problem of matching any instance of a generic class.
 This task is harder to solve.
-For Example having a picture of a pug[^1] and a terrier even both are kinds of dogs simple feature extraction form the image might not be optimal.
+For Example having a picture of a pug[^1] and a terrier even both are kinds of dogs simple feature extraction form the image might not be optimal. <!--source -->
 The goal of our client is a stable and general algorithm for it's datasets.
 Recent scientific research does also focus on generic object recognition, since latest publications show that deep learning generic object detection does outperform, classical machine learning if if uses as instance recognition.
 Therefore the paper will focus mostly on the category object detection algorithms.